 9 Best Ways to Learn Electronic Music Production

-One of the most valuable core skills any music producer can develop is learning how to learn — that is, finding the best ways to learn the craft of music production itself.
+Before we learn electronic music production, one of the most valuable core skills we must develop is learning how to learn — that is, finding the best ways to absorb knowledge overall.

-By focusing on proven techniques and methodologies, an up and coming producer can drastically lower the learning curve ahead of them.
+By focusing on proven techniques and methodologies, an up and coming producer can drastically lower the considerably steep curve associated with learning electronic music production.